mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/08-amr_genes.md

 - Some genes may confer resistance to multiple antibiotic classes.
 - Negative results don’t guarantee susceptibility — some resistance mechanisms are unknown.

----

-!!! success "Key Points"
-    - AMR gene detection is crucial for understanding bacterial resistance.
-    - Abricate screens genome assemblies against multiple curated AMR gene databases.
-    - It outputs tabular reports with gene location and identity.
-    - Galaxy provides an easy interface to run Abricate and explore results.

-# Exercise: AMR Gene Detection with Abricate in Galaxy
+# AMR Gene Detection with Abricate in Galaxy

 ## Goal